AirBorne04/harmonyhub/README.md

 # harmonyhub
 `harmonyhub` is a Node.JS library which wants to consolidate functions around interaction with a Logitech Harmony Hub from various different libraries from the community (the original authors and repos can be found in the Readme of each of the contained packages).
-These libraries have in common the usage of typescript and utilize the debug package for easy debugging.
+These libraries have in common the usage of typescript with tslint and utilize the debug package for easy debugging.
 Furthermore I am trying to keep dependencies up to date and have as little of them and the same across the different packages for a minimal footprint.
 The library contains the following packages:

 Package | Status